Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Experiments

 \subsection{Evaluation on Our Dataset}

+\rzz{We perform two key evaluations on our dataset, one for segmentation accuracy and one for annotation efficiency, while comparing to SOTA alternatives, with or without AL.}

+\rzz{ We work on 2,550 images with a split of 50/500/2000 into \textit{train/enhancement/test} sets.
+The train set has been fully annotated manually and it is used by all methods, except for Grounded-SAM, for fine-tuning.
+The \emph{enhancement set}, initially unlabeled, is employed by AL models to progressively improve the learning.
+The \emph{test set} of 2,000 images is unseen by all methods, including AL, when evaluating segmentation accuracy.
+When assessing annotation efforts, we apply the methods on both the 500-image set and the 2,000-image set to examine how the efficiency achieved by our AL model scales. }

-We \agp{split} our dataset into 550/2000 as train/test sets and evaluate the performance of all competing methods on our \emph{test set}.
-Note that all methods, except Grounded-SAM, undergo fine-tuning on our \emph{train set}.
-Figure~\ref{fig:viz_ours} shows qualitative results of different methods on our \emph{test set}. \paragraph{Quantitative comparison.}Table~\ref{tab:map_ours} compares four non-AL methods.
-Among these, Grounded-SAM \agp{has the lowest performance} due to its direct evaluation on the \emph{test set} without fine-tuning.
-Its poor performance also shows that current \agp{large AI models} are still limited in \agp{understanding} object parts without adequate \agp{training on} well-labeled data.
-Conversely, $\text{Ours}_{w/o AL}$ model\agp{, fine-tuned on our \emph{train set}, outperforms competing methods}, achieving $>$80\% segmentation mAP.
-The \agp{architectural} designs of OPD-C and OPDFormer, based respectively on vanilla MaskRCNN and Mask2Former, are tailored for universal segmentation tasks.
-Therefore, they inadequately address the unique characteristics of articulated objects, whose movable parts are closely tied to object pose and interact\agp{ion} directions.
-In contrast, our approach effectively leverages the hierarchical structure of the scene, object, and part present in the input image, resulting in \agp{a much better} performance.
-Beyond accuracy metrics, we observe that all non-AL methods require \agp{significant} human effort for labeling the \emph{test set}. \agp{This is mainly due} to imperfect predictions from these models.
+\paragraph{\rzz{Segmentation accuracy} on \emph{test set}.} Table~\ref{tab:map_ours} compares four non-AL and two AL methods.
+Among four non-AL methods (columns 1-4), Grounded-SAM is without fine-tuning and \agp{has the lowest performance}.
+This demonstrates that current \rzz{generic large foundational models} are still limited in \agp{understanding} object parts without adequate \agp{training on} well-labeled data. \rzz{Despite the small (50-image) \emph{train set}, models fine-tuned on it produce significant improvements.
+Specifically, $\text{Ours}_{w/o AL}$ model surpasses all competing methods with over 75\% segmentation mAP, while OPDFormer-C falls short of 70\%, and OPD-C scores below 50\%.
+This discrepancy stems from the architectural designs of OPD-C and OPDFormer-C, which were built on vanilla MaskRCNN and Mask2Former for general segmentation tasks but fail to capture the nuances of articulated objects, where movable parts are closely tied to object pose and interaction directions.} In contrast, our network effectively leverages the hierarchical structure of the scene, objects, and parts therein, resulting in \agp{a much better} performance.